Fail Faster: Staging and Fast Randomness for High-Performance PBT: Evaluation

 \figref{fig:binds} summarizes the results.
 The left plot shows a clear linear relationship between performance benefit from staging and number of calls to \texttt{bind}.
 The right plot shows a separation between generators that sample heavily (BST strategies) and those that do not (STLC and Bool List), with the former seeing significantly greater speedups from \csplitmix.

 From these results, we conclude that staging and \rand choice play distinct and complementary roles in generator performance.
 Sampling-heavy generators see greater improvements from faster randomness libraries, while combinator-heavy ones benefit more from staging.
 Since both factors influence performance significantly, generator libraries should use both in order to handle diverse workloads.
+Further, these results indicate the more complex and sampling-heavy a generator, the greater \name's benefit.
+We expect that these results would continue to scale for even more complicated generators in real-world applications.

 In \scalaname, we implement a subset of the \camlname strategies: the boolean list generator, single-pass BST generator, and well-typed STLC term generator.\footnote{The type-derived strategies are excluded, since \scalaname does not currently support type derivation.} We did not implement an optimized version of ScalaCheck's \rand, but our experimental setup was otherwise the same as in OCaml.